 Q: Where did you learn to draw?

 A: I've been drawing all my life, but with many breaks due to big life events.
-Mostly I'm self taught using free online tutorials and resources made by wonderful artists giving of their time.
-The key is making the sacrifice to art a little bit everyday (but take care of yourself and don't get repetitive stress injuries).
+I'm self taught using free online tutorials and resources made by wonderful artists giving of their time.
+The key was making the sacrifice to art a little bit everyday (but take care of yourself and don't get repetitive stress injuries).

 Q: What tools, programs, or materials do you use?

 A: I use a variety of mediums depending on the project.
 For standalone art which will likely not be edited, watercolor and pencil are my prefered traditional painting mediums.
 For comics (which require consistency and speed) and childrens book illustrations (which pass through directors and sometimes require a lot of editing), I use Photoshop CC to create my final digital art.
 I used to use iPad Pro with Procreate (which I still use for beginning concepts and sketching) but have recently graduated to using a Cintiq!
 And, oh boy, it is worth it.